 Arthritis is a condition that causes inflammation of the joints.
 Although surgery cannot cure arthritis, it can repair the damaged joint and restore some function.
 The type of arthritis and the joints it is affecting will determine the type of surgery done.
-In some cases, the surgery can be performed laparoscopically.

 In a synovectomy, the surgeon removes most of the synovium that has grown abnormally large and has produced an overabundance of fluid.
 This fluid eats at the cartilage in your joints, causing the cartilage to erode and bones to rub against each other.
 Removing the synovium provides relief but the condition may come back at a later time.